 The job I now have allowed me to contribute to my family’s household expenditures.
 I am happy because my job will allow me to buy a house of my own too.
 With my earnings, I can even help pay for the tuition fees of my two siblings who are both in high school.”

 For Maria, supporting her family financially is very important, as she has two younger siblings who also depend on financial support to pay for their education.
-It is therefore important that foundations such as Wonder partner with local foundations in order to step in and make private education more accessible for marginalised groups.
+It is therefore important that foundations such as WONDER partner with local foundations in order to step in and make quality education more accessible for underprivileged communities